ThePjotyr/Speedsters-Data-Pack/README.md

 ### List of useful commands

 *Reload the Data Pack.
 It won't erase any progress.
-Use them whenever something stops working or works incorrectly*.
+Use them whenever something stops working or works incorrectly.*
 > /reload  *-> reloads all files inside Data Pack folder and resets all scores*
 > /function flash:load  *-> resets all scores*

-*Turn player into a Speedster or remove player powers*.
+*Turn player into a Speedster or remove player powers.*
 > /function speed_source:<\speedforce | negative_speedforce | velocity9 | remove>

-*Give player items from this Data Pack*.
+*Give player items from this Data Pack.*
 > /function items:<\id>

-*Teleport player from/into Speed Force/Negative Speed Force*.
+*Teleport player from/into Speed Force/Negative Speed Force.*
 >/function flash:<\travel_into_sf | travel_from_sf>

+*Deletes scores for safe removal of Data Pack.
+Reloading world without removed Data Pack will load again default scores.*
+>/function main:remove

 &nbsp;